mthorin/cs260-startup/README.md

 - **database** - Game information and current game status saved in local storage
 - **WebSocket** - setInterval function periodically checks for a move from the opponent.
 This will be replaced with WebSocket later.
 - **Application logic** - First turn of the game is fully playable.

+## Service deliverable

+- **Node.js/Express HTTP service**
+- **Static middleware for frontend**
+- **Calls to third party endpoints** - Displays quotes on the login page.
+- **Backend service endpoints** - Placeholders for login that stores the current user on the server.
+Endpoints for taking your turn.
+- **Frontend calls service endpoints** - Fetch used to pull game info from the server.